 Blocking Time Works

-You all would be very proud of me these past few days.
+As for me, I am very proud of myself.
 I used my time management technique of blocking time to work on projects throughout the week.
 One of the projects was to organize my little bookcase in my new office space.
 It was such a small thing, yet I still had to block time to do it.
 In the end, I realized it did not take as long as I thought.

-This is like the post on our Busy Woman Facebook Fan Page that said, “Perseverance is not a long race; it is many short races one after the other. ~Walter Elliot” Get it?
+Here is a related post on our Busy Woman Facebook Fan Page that said, “Perseverance is not a long race; it is many short races one after the other. ~Walter Elliot” Get it?
 Short bursts of time or bite-size pieces.

-Breaking projects down into bite sized pieces makes it easier to complete large tasks ~Susie”
+Breaking projects down into bite-sized pieces makes it easier to complete large tasks. –Susie Glennan

 Early To Bed, Early To Rise

-Because I don’t have to be out of the house in the morning, I’ve been staying up late with hubby, watching the news and late night shows.
-While I LOVE this time with him, I love getting up early and going to bed early, even more.
+There was no reason to get up early (yet), and I fell back into a habit of staying up late with my husband, watching the news and late night shows.
+While I LOVED this time with him, I loved getting up early and going to bed early even more.